astro-pb/azure-devops-examples/README.md

 1. Import the YAML file into Azure DevOps and create a pipeline that points to it.
 2. Set the pipeline variables to match your deployment:
    - `ASTRO_VERSION`: Astro CLI release to download.
-   - `WORKING_DIR`: folder within the repo that contains the Astronomer project files (defaults to `astro_project_dir`).
+   - `ASTRO_PROJECT_DIR`: folder within the repo that contains the Astronomer project files (defaults to `example_project_dir`).
    - `OS` / `ARCH`: platform used for the CLI download.
 3. Add a secure pipeline variable or variable group for any required Astronomer credentials (for example `ASTRO_DEPLOYMENT_ID` or API token) and reference them from the script before running `./astro deploy`.

-The script downloads the specified Astro CLI tarball, extracts it into the working directory, marks the CLI executable, and executes `astro deploy`.
+The script downloads the specified Astro CLI tarball, extracts it into `$(Build.SourcesDirectory)/$(ASTRO_PROJECT_DIR)`, marks the CLI executable, and executes `astro deploy`.
 Extend the script with additional steps (linting, testing, environment prep) as needed for your deployment flow.

 ## Getting Started Locally